 Furthermore, what is defined as occupational therapy can vary from setting to setting.
-What I do as a pediatric occupational therapist may look different from what an occupational therapist might do in a skilled nursing facility, an oncology hospital, an outpatient mental health clinic, etc. Thus, what better way to hone-in on the what is pediatric occupational therapy than showing you what a day in the life looks like?
+What I do as a paediatric occupational therapist may look different from what an occupational therapist might do in a skilled nursing facility, an oncology hospital, an outpatient mental health clinic, etc. Thus, what better way to hone-in on the what is paediatric occupational therapy than showing you what a day in the life looks like?

 One of the coolest things about my profession is that I get to work with kids with a wide spectrum of abilities.
 For the sake of patient privacy, I will make up some pseudo names in reference to my patients.